modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_disc.rst

 A value +1 indicates that the ``state_event`` function crossed zero from negative to positive and a value -1 indictes that the function became negative in the respective component.

+Assimulos own event locator method not only allows zero crossing but also domain changes, where the state event method is checked for becoming or ceasing to be positive.
+For localizing the events in this method Illinois algorithm is used.
+CVode and IDA can use Assimulos method through the option ”external_event_detection”.
+The solvers supporting problems with discontinuities are: CVode, Radau5ODE, Dopri5, RodasODE, RungeKutta34, Explicit Euler, Implicit Euler, IDA and Radau5DAE.

 Example